-Over the following days, my skin looks and feels as if I'm recovering from sunburnm and peeling occurs for about nince days.
-With make-up a defininte no, I avoid social outings for a week, and I'm grateful that I heeded the clinic's advice of allowing four to seven days of downtime and scheduled my treatment so as not to coincide with any presentatins at work.
+Over the following days, my skin looks and feels as if I'm recovering from sunburn and peeling occurs for about nine days.
+With make-up a definite no, I avoid social outings for a week, and I'm grateful that I heeded the clinic's advice of allowing four to seven days of downtime and scheduled my treatment not to coincide with any presentations at work.
 Avoiding strenuous exercise for a week is also recommended.

 But if pays off.
 Within a fortnight, my pigmentation is noticeably reduced, my frown lines are much fainter and my complexion is generally refreshed and smoother.

 The Deep Sea Peel costs $660 with post-care products.

 Words in Body and Soul Magazine, May 2022